top of page

 Enjoy the seclusion and stunning views of this hidden gem for only C$19.75 per adult.
 It's well worth the visit!

-As this bathhouse is located in a remote area of Jasper National Park, a great option to stay that is closeby is the Miette Mountain Cabins.
+As the Miette Hot Springs are located in a remote area of Jasper National Park, a great option nearby is the Miette Mountain Cabins.
 These cosy cabins offer all the amenities of a hotel whilst allowing visitors to fully soak in the ruggedness of the area.
 Visit the hot springs and enjoy once-in-a-lifetime hiking at this hideaway hotel.
-Rates start at C$153.
+Rates start at C$153 per night.

 The Miette Hot Springs are accessible by car, approximately 1 hour or 62km from the town of Jasper.
 There are no public transport or taxi options to this location.
 From Edmonton, the hot springs are approximately 3.5 hours away.